 |Legler Systems Company|||||PR System|||||Contact Us|||||Help|||||Home||||

-The Payroll System (PRS) by Legler Systems is based on the client-server model and supports many special features for handling the payroll processing for hourly and salaried employees in small businesses and midsize companies.
-This customizable PRS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Check Reconciliation System and General Ledger System.
+The Payroll System (PRS) developed by Legler Systems in California (CA) is based on the client-server model and supports many special features for handling the payroll processing for hourly and salaried employees in small businesses and midsize companies.
+This customizable online PRS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Check Reconciliation System and General Ledger System.
 The Legler Payroll software utilizes a character-based user interface with mouse support for fast data entry and optimum productivity in a multi-user environment.

 Inquiry procedures PR10 and PR07 display hours worked and dollar information on the screen for employees in the system.
 The General Payroll Report is also used for quarterly reporting to IRS.